SuperOfficeDocs/superoffice-docs/user-guide/en/user/service/customers/viewcompany.deletecontact.md

 # Delete companies

 If you delete a company, it is not completely removed from the system.
-It is just marked as deleted.
-To do this:
+It is just marked as deleted. [!include[To do this](../../../includes/to-do-this.md)]

 1. Open the **Company** screen as described under [View companies](viewCompany.md).
 2. Click the ![icon][img1] **Actions** button and select **Edit company**.
 The **Company properties** screen appears.